ibis-project/ibis/docs/source/sql.rst

 This document will use the Impala SQL compiler (i.e. ``ibis.impala.compile``) for convenience, but the code here is portable to whichever system you are using Ibis with.

+    **Note**: If you find any SQL idioms or use cases in your work that are not represented here, please reach out so we can add more to this guide!

 .. ipython:: python
    :suppress: